AGENCY DESCRIPTION

 SPENDING CONTROL LIMITS

 In order to reduce the magnitude of water and sewer rate increases, the Montgomery and Prince George's County Councils adopted a spending affordability process in April 1994.
-The process requires the counties to set annual ceilings on WSSC Water's water and sewer rates and debt (both bonded indebtedness and debt service), and then to adopt corresponding limits on the size of the capital and operating budgets.
+The process requires the Counties to set annual ceilings on WSSC Water's water and sewer rates and debt (both bonded indebtedness and debt service), and then to adopt corresponding limits on the size of the capital and operating budgets.

 WSSC WATER'S LEVEL OF BONDED INDEBTEDNESS